-When a pregnancy ends with miscarriage, ectopic pregnancy, medical termination, stillbirth or a baby dies shortly after birth, parents may experience anger, hopelessness, lowered self esteem and other feelings.
+When a pregnancy ends with miscarriage, ectopic pregnancy, medical termination, stillbirth or a baby dies within the first year of life, parents may experience anger, hopelessness, lowered self esteem and other feelings.
 It is healthy and helpful to allow parents to feel, name and express their emotions as holding in feelings may cause delayed grief reactions.
 The shared grief felt by parents, families and friends will be expressed in different ways as no two people grieve alike.

 Finding supportive family, friends or professionals, who are able to listen, allows one to grieve in their own way.
 Taking time to work through grief in a manner that is right for each person promotes healing and health.